cunnie/docs/backup_vcenter_to_s3.md

-# Backing up VCSA 5.5 DBs to S3
+# Backing up VCSA 5.5 DBs to S3: Part 1
+***[2014-08-28 this blog post has been updated to modify the cron.daily backup time and the S3 storage costs]***

 The Cloud Foundry Development Teams use a heavily-customized VMware vCenter Server Appliance (VCSA) 5.5.
 We needed to architect an offsite backup solution of the VCSA's databases to avoid days of lost developer time in the event of a catastrophic failure.

 This blog post describes how we configured our VCSA to backup its databases nightly to Amazon S3 (Amazon's cloud storage service).